KTH/kursinfo-admin-web/README.md

 ### API:s

-Application is fetching data from KOPPS-API for:
+Application is fetching data from Ladok middleware for:

 - Course title
-- Introduction text from Kopps
+- Introduction text from Ladok

 Application is fetching data from kursinfo-api to show: